sorbet/sorbet/website/docs/class-types.md

 > class—these are the most commonly used types.
 To instead learn about types for
 > class objects themselves, see [T.class_of](class-of.md).

 Every Ruby class and module doubles as a type in Sorbet.
-Class types supercede the notion some other languages have of "primitive" types.
+Class types supersede the notion some other languages have of "primitive" types.
 For example, `"abc"` is an instance of the `String` class, and so `"abc"` has type `String`.
 The same goes for many other values in Ruby: